 — The Comeback (@thecomeback) August 31, 2020

-Now that the Nuggets have climbed back from a 3-1 deficit that you can bet on here, neutral fans will have the pleasure of a Game 7.
+Now that the Nuggets have climbed back from a 3-1 deficit, neutral fans will have the pleasure of a Game 7.
 Murray has been extraordinary in the past three games despite a two-point Game 4 loss.
 He has 50, 42, and 50 points on remarkably efficient shooting, pouring in three-pointers at a rate that rivals any Stephen Curry performance.
 With 6.7 assists per game, he’s also distributing the way a go-to guard would be expected.
 Mitchell and his 38.7 points per game have certainly responded in kind.

 Game 7 might come down to Mitchell vs. Murray in the clutch (hopefully it does!), but the game will be about a lot more than that.
 There’s the return of Gary Harris, who played 20 minutes off the bench in Game 6.
 There’s Nikola Jokic’s offensive output, including how well he shoots from three.
 And there’s the mismatches that the Jazz will continue trying to exploit, particularly Jokic’s weak rim protection and Michael Porter Jr.’s flimsy one-on-one defense.